Google Cloud Storage (GCS) is fantastic to host a static website, and I explained the procedure in my previous article.

 Accessing through google storage domain is by default having SSL enabled.
 However, when you intend to use a custom domain, then you got to find your way to configure SSL.

-In another word, GCS doesn’t enable SSL on a custom domain.
+In other words, GCS doesn’t enable SSL on a custom domain.

-There were many questions if there is a workaround to get SSL enabled on a custom domain, so it’s accessible over HTTPS.
+There were many questions if there is a workaround to get SSL/TLS enabled on a custom domain, so it’s accessible over HTTPS.

 Let’s see how…